jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 ## Can we improvise over the improvisation?

-Bertsoz are like rap, the [batalla de gallos] happens on the fly, there is no script to follow.
+Bertsoz are like rap, the rap battle happens on the fly, there is no script to follow.
 This means the abbility of the bertsolari to improvise becomes the cornerstone of the bertso.
 However, the base, the doinu, is already known by everyone, it is something fixed, rigid.

 Which is a pity?
 Isn't it?
 If improvisation is part of the great art of the bertsolari...
 Why not providing an improvised doinu so that bertso experience becomes even more challenging and unique?